ziur/sdfc-idea/_docs/undeploy.md

 #### **Objective**

-This task is able to undeploy code from SalesForce organization.
-To avoid dependency problems It truncates code and it deploys code truncated as first step and then It will try to delete all code from Salesforce organization according to your package.xml.
+This task is able to undeploy code from the Salesforce organization.
+To avoid dependency problems It truncates code and it deploys code truncated as first step and then It will try to delete all code from the Salesforce organization according to the package.xml file of local code.

 #### **Parameters**